 Q. How and when do students need to submit in their transcripts?

 A. The Gilman Scholarship Program requires transcript(s) to accompany the students' application before it can be reviewed by the selection committee and considered for an award.
 All applicants will need to upload an official transcript from their currently enrolled college or university, as well as either an official or unofficial transcript from any previously enrolled institution listed in their application (this would be their transfer institution in the application).
 Official transcripts can be opened for the purpose of uploading.
-Unofficial transcripts may be issued from institutions or web-based from student accounts, but copy and pasted versions are not acceptable.
-If the applicant is a first-year student and does not have a previous record at their current institution, then they will need to upload their high school transcript or previous institution's transcript along with an enrollment verification letter from their current institution including their in progress courses.
+Unofficial transcripts may be issued from your institution or web-based from your student account, but copy and pasted versions are not acceptable.
+If the applicant is a first-year student and does not have a previous record at their current institution, then they will need to upload their high school transcript or previous institution's transcript along with an enrollment verification letter from their current institution including their in-progress courses.
 Transcripts must be uploaded before the deadline assigned for the current application cycle in order to submit a complete online application.
-More information and detailed instructions guiding students through the transcript upload process can be found on the Gilman website's Instructions for Uploading Transcripts into the Gilman Online Application and in an instructional video.
+Transcripts need to be legible and accurate, as well as rotated correctly, for the selection panelists to review and take the student’s academic background into consideration.
+More information and detailed instructions guiding students through the transcript upload process can be found on the Gilman website’s Instructions for Uploading Transcripts into the Gilman Online Application and in an instructional video.

 Important Reminder: If selected to receive a Gilman Scholarship, the applicant will be required to mail an official transcript from their current institution during the award documentation process.